JoshuaRamey/hexcolor-game/README.md

 Challenges:
 In this project one of my biggest challenges was finding a way to create multiple colors completely at random.
 I wanted the possibility of any color imaginable to have the chance of appearing in this game, and to do so without hard-coding it seemed impossible when I first started the project.
 Hard-coding them all would also have been a huge undertaking, hence the wish to completely automate that process.
 I was very proud when I made a function that could perform the task needed to create any color possible.

+#### Update (January 2020)
+I worked on this project as practice while I was looking for my first job.
+My skills have increased dramatically since that point, and this project no longer represents my skill as a developer.
+However, I am leaving the project on GitHub to keep a record of some of my earliest projects and show how far I have progressed.